bucs110a0fall21/final-project-puzzlers/README.md

     * ![class_diagram](assets/class_diagram.jpg)
     * This does not need to be overly detailed, but should show how your code fits into the Model/View/Controller paradigm.
 * Classes
     * class Player: creates the main character, totoro and sets move functions
-    * class Friend: creates the friend character and sets its position
+    * class Friend: creates the friend character and sets its position on the screen
-    * class SpikeFish: creates the spikefish obstacles that will be called using randomized x and y values
+    * class SpikeFish: creates the spikefish obstacles that will be called in Controller using randomized x and y values for random spawning within a part of the screen

 ## Project Structure *(Software Lead)*